tmarsteel/jcli/docs/walkthrough.md

 </cli>
 ```

-**Note:** Just dont specify a `default` value if you want to enforce an option to be specified by users.
+**Note:** Set `required="true"` on the option tag if you want to enforce an option to be specified by users.

 But wait... not every string is a valid encoding and our program does by far not support all encodings.
-Lets add some limitations:
+Lets add some limitation:

 ```xml
 <xml version="1.0">